ahmedAbdelwahab117/ahmedAbdelwahab117/README.md

 Graduated from Faculty of Science, Mansoura University – Statistics & Computer Science Department.
 Passionate about building scalable, high-performance Flutter apps with clean architecture and modern UI/UX design.

-📫 How to reach me: ahmedabdelwahab1170@gmail.com

-## 🚀 About Me
-I am Ahmed Abdelwahab Hassan, Junior Flutter Developer with 1 year of professional experience at Cyparta (Software House).
-I have developed and published 10+ mobile applications on Google Play and App Store.
-Experienced in app deployment, Firebase integration, and state management.
-Achieved 4th place in GDG Mansoura Hackathon 2023.
-Graduated from Faculty of Science, Mansoura University – Statistics & Computer Science Department.
-Passionate about building scalable, high-performance Flutter apps with clean architecture and modern UI/UX design.

 ## 🛠️ Technical Skills

 ### Languages: